Film Noir · The Grammar of Shadow

 Add the bars, tip the frame

-Raise the slat density to cage the figure; turn the tilt to capsize the room.
+Raise the slat density to cage the figure, and turn the tilt to throw the room off level.
 Read the verdict the frame hands down.

-The Third Man (1949): Reed's canted Vienna, plus the barred light of every other noir interior.
+The Third Man (1949): Reed's tilted Vienna, plus the barred light common to noir interiors.

 Device 03 · Blocking